sitonmoon/protobuf-3.5.x/README.md

 Usage:
 Put all files into your custom directory like 'C:/Program Files (x86)/protobuf'<br>

-then set environment variables about protobuf, for example:<br>
+then set environment variables about protobuf when you build other project, for example:<br>
 ![](https://github.com/sitonmoon/protobuf-3.5.x-Release/blob/main/demo.png)